| Musical Style: Melodic Rock | Produced By: John & Dino Elefante |

-After John Elefante replaced Steve Walsh in Kansas and contributed the lead vocals to the albums Vinyl Confessions and Drastic Measures, he left the group following the departure of its other Christian members Kerry Livgren and Dave Hope.
-Elefante proceeded to put together a seven song demo, but when he was unable to secure a solo deal, he joined forces with his brother Dino and helped produce the California Metal compilation for Regency Records.
-The two, however, ended up one track short and, as a result, added a song originally written for Kansas entitled "Wasn't It Love" under the name Mastedon.
-When Regency later requested a full length album, the seven songs from the demo formed the foundation for Mastedon's 1989 full length debut It's A Jungle Out There.
+Vocalist John Elefante began his musical career in 1981 when he replaced Steve Walsh in the classic rock group Kansas.
+He spent the next four years on tour – a period in which the albums Vinyl Confessions (1982) and Drastic Measures (1983) were recorded - only to part ways with Kansas following the departure of its other Christian members, Kerry Livgren (guitars/keyboards) and Dave Hope (bass).
+The artist proceeded to put together a seven song demo, but when unable to secure a solo deal, joined forces with his brother Dino and helped produced the California Metal compilation for Regency Records.
+The two ended up one track short and, as a result, added a song originally written for Kansas entitled “Wasn’t It Love” under the Mastedon moniker.
+When Regency later requested a full length album, the seven songs from the demo formed the foundation of Mastedon’s 1989 full length debut It’s A Jungle Out There.

 Please note that the brothers did not approach Mastedon as a John Elefante solo album or even as a band but rather a project.
-And when taking into consideration that a total of five lead vocalists participated on it in addition to three drummers, four bassists and three guitarists, it remained a project in the truest sense of the word.
-From a musical standpoint, It's A Jungle Out There can best be described as catchy and commercial flavored melodic hard rock certain to appeal to fans of Jamie Rowe-era Guardian, Novella, Shout and AdrianGale.
+And when factoring in that a total of five lead vocalists participated on it in addition to three drummers, four bassists and three guitarists, it remained a project in the truest sense of the word.

 And I can't slow down 'till I touch the ground